JessBonanno/JessBonanno/README.md

 ### Thanks for stopping by! 👋
 ### I'm a fullstack developer.
 I enjoy working with others as well as teaching/helping when the opportunity arises.

-- 🔭 I’m a Lambda School Graduate, Hack Reactor Graduate, Next Chapter apprentice, and Underdog Devs mentor/mentee
+- 🔭 I’m a Lambda School & Hack Reactor Graduate, Next Chapter apprentice, and Underdog Devs mentor/mentee
 - 🌱 I’m in love with learning and always hungry for more
 - 👯 I’m doing what I love for a living and consider myself extremely fortunate
 - 😄 I’m a bug hunter and code safarist